 Shifts in oscillations of lines observed in Fig.~\ref{work} illustrate that changes in particle velocity are lagging with respect to changes in the electrical trap forces, that are proportional to the particle acceleration.
-That is the physical reason behind the energy exchange between particles and the electric field within the trap.
-The decay of the difference ($W_{E}-W_{fr}$) indicated by line $3$ shows the transition to a stable regime in Fig.~\ref{Trap} (b), while line $6$ indicates that higher a.c. voltages supplied to the trap electrodes result in an increase of the energy income which represents the physical reason for density waves that develop in many particle structures (Fig.~\ref{Stable_structure} (a)).
+This is the physical reason behind the energy exchange between particles and the electric field within the trap.
+The decay of the difference ($W_{E}-W_{fr}$), indicated by line $3$, shows the transition to a stable regime in Fig.~\ref{Trap} (b).
+Line $6$ indicates that higher a.c. voltages supplied to the trap electrodes result in an increase of the energy income, which represents the physical reason for density waves that develop in many particle structures (Fig.~\ref{Stable_structure} (a)).

 The right panel in Fig.~\ref{work} shows the stability diagram for $30 \ \mu$m particles (which is the most probable particle size according to \cite{Syr16b}) in the $a_x - q_x$ plane, when $\gamma = 0$ (line 1) and $\gamma = 6 \pi \eta R$ (line 2).
-Point 3 in Fig.~\ref{work} corresponds to the experimental parameters of the stable Coulomb structure in Fig.~\ref{Trap} (b).
+Point 3 in Fig.~\ref{work} corresponds to experimental parameters that characterize a stable Coulomb structure in Fig.~\ref{Trap} (b).
 Point 4 located near the boundary of the stability region corresponds to density wave generation (Fig.~\ref{Stable_structure1} (a)).
-These points are obtained as numerical solutions of equations (\ref{dimensional}).
-Further on, we are going to obtain the experimental diagram of exciting density waves in strongly coupled Coulomb systems of particles confined in air, under SATP (normal) conditions.
+These points are obtained as numerical solutions of the equations (\ref{dimensional}).
+Further, we obtain the experimental diagram of exciting density waves in strongly coupled Coulomb systems of particles confined in air, under SATP (normal) conditions.